Hokkaido is the second largest, northernmost and least developed of Japan's four main islands.

 The science behind the sea ice, a wide screen introductory movie and some of the small animals living below the ice, are introduced in the Okhotsk Ryuhyo Museum on Mount Tento in Abashiri.

-Train near Kitahama Station
+Train near Kitahama Station Ryuhyo Museum How to get there

 A loop bus, operated by Abashiri Bus, connects central Abashiri with the Aurora boat terminal (10 minutes, 230 yen from Abashiri Station) and the Okhotsk Ryuhyo Museum (15 minutes, 310 yen from Abashiri Station).
 The buses operate every 30-60 minutes.